-- support staff who make referrals to the Local Authority Children's Social Care and act as a source of support, advice and expertise for all staff - refer cases to the Police where a crime may have been committed - inform Executive Head Teacher of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - be aware of the requirement for children to have an Appropriate Adult.
-Further information can be found in the Statutory guidance - PACE Code C 2019 - seek advice in regard to safeguarding matters related to radicalisation and make referrals to Channel as required - liaise with the Designated Senior Manager for allegations to ensure where necessary referrals have been made to the Disclosure and Barring Service when a person is dismissed or resigned due to risk/harm to a child - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health - lead regular case monitoring reviews of vulnerable children.
-These reviews, together with any actions arising from the review and the rationale for decision-making will be recorded in case files - ensure safeguarding and child protection information will be dealt with in a confidential manner and in accordance with BBSCP's information sharing guidance. - ensure staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual child/young person and/or family. - ensure a written record will be made of what information has been shared with whom, and when - ensure that child protection files are kept up to date - ensure safeguarding and child protection records will be stored securely in a central place separate from academic records - ensure individual files will be kept for each child/young person: the school will not keep family files - ensure access to safeguarding and child protection records by staff other than by the DSL will be restricted, and a written record kept of who has had access to them and when - ensure parents are usually (subject to the point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff - ensure general communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility
+- support staff who make referrals to the Local Authority Children's Social Care and act as a source of support, advice and expertise for all staff - refer cases to the Police where a crime may have been committed. - inform Head Teacher/ Principal of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - be aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - PACE Code C 2019 - seek advice in regard to safeguarding matters related to radicalisation and make referrals to Channel as required. - liaise with the Designated Senior Manager for allegations to ensure where necessary referrals have been made to the Disclosure and Barring Service when a person is dismissed or resigned due to risk/harm to a child. - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health - lead regular case monitoring reviews of vulnerable children.
+These reviews, together with any actions arising from the review and the rationale for decision-making will be recorded in case files. - ensure safeguarding and child protection information will be dealt with in a confidential manner and in accordance Safeguarding Children | Central Bedfordshire Council - ensure staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual child/young person and/or family. - ensure a written record will be made of what information has been shared with whom, and when. - ensure that child protection files are kept up to date. - ensure rationale for making decisions in recorded (inc. decision not to make a referral) - ensure safeguarding and child protection records will be stored securely in a central place separate from academic records. - ensure individual files will be kept for each child/young person: the School will not keep family files. - ensure access to safeguarding and child protection records by staff other than by the DSL will be restricted, and a written record kept of who has had access to them and when - ensure parents are usually (subject to the point below) aware of information held on their children and are kept up to date regarding any concerns or developments by the appropriate members of staff. - ensure general communications with parents will be in line with any home School policies and give due regard to which adults have parental responsibility.